britram/draft-trammell-tcpm-spin/draft-trammell-tsvwg-spin.md

 The signal defined in this document is designed to measure per-connection, end-to-end RTT.
-The per-connection nature of the signal leverages the assumption that all packets of a given connection will be routed over the same path over a given time interval (on the scale of multiple RTTs) to ensure observability at all points along the path
+The per-connection nature of the signal leverages the assumption that all packets of a given connection (n-tuple flow, including transport layer ports) will be routed over the same path over a given time interval (on the scale of multiple RTTs) to ensure observability at all points along the path.

-While this metric contains both network and endpoint delay components, its applicability is greater than one which measures network components alone (as ICMP Echo {{?RFC0792}} {{?RFC4443}} is designed to do), as it better tracks user-experienced performance.
 As it is necessarily a per-connection signal, it is best carried at the transport layer.
+In addition, the need to reject retransmitted or duplicated packets in the generated signal implies the need for sequence or packet numbering, which is also inherently per-connection, and therefore a transport-layer function.

 In any case, adding this signal to network layer protocols is unlikely to prove deployable.
 IPv6 hop-by-hop and destination options {{?RFC8200}} do not